The Bridge (2017 film)

 The Bridge is a 2017 Nigerian film produced and directed by Kunle Afolayan.

 Plot

-A prince from a royal family decides to marry a lady from a wealthy home but their parents do not agree to their relationship due to tribal differences, as a result of this they got married secretly.
+A prince from a royal family decides to marry a lady from a wealthy home but their parents do not agree to their relationship due to tribal differences.
+As a result of this they get married secretly.
 This leads to things falling apart in their lives.